Home / Resume / Education / Tutor Resume

 What qualifications do I need to be a tutor?

 It depends on the setting.
 Learning centers usually require a bachelor's degree or current enrollment.
-Private tutoring has no formal requirements, but subject expertise is expected.
+Private tutoring has no formal requirements, but subject matter expertise is expected.
+Optional credentials such as the ITTPC from the College Reading and Learning Association or National Tutoring Association certification can strengthen a resume.

 How do I show tutoring results on my resume?